DiamondLightSource/ulims-json-schemas/README.md

 ## Schema sets available

-Schema can be put anywhere in the schema root but to avoid future issues the following sets exist to keep schema in.
+Schema can be put anywhere in the schema root but to avoid future issues the following sets exist to keep schema folders in.
+Additional sets might appear.

 1. [zdemo](sroot/zdemo/readme.md) - A minimum set for
    confirming a schema root can be built.
 It contains a pre-defined "empty" schema for copying with a schema group for trying it out.
-See readme for schema writer below.
+See readme for schema writers below.

 2. [shared](sroot/shared/readme.md) - A common set of schemas
    that provides the highest level of reuse across all schema sets, systems and applications.
+For examples, units or chemical elements.

 3. [instruments](sroot/instruments/readme.md) - Schemas
-   unique to instruments.
+   unique to instruments, where each gets a folder.

 ## Documentation for schema writers